UM To Sponsor Fifth Annual E-Waste Recycling Event

 E-waste is the fastest-growing type of waste in the country and frequently contains hazardous materials like lead and mercury, which can adversely affect the environment.
 Everything from laptops and desktops, televisions and telephones are collected at the event.
 Following the event, equipment is properly disassembled, shredded and recycled into raw materials to be reused to manufacture new items.

-This is the fourth year UM has sponsored this event.
-The 2010 event filled 18 semi-trailers and kept 245 tons of hazardous e-waste out of local landfills.
+This is the fifth year UM has sponsored this event.
+The 2011 event filled 20 semi-trailers and kept nearly 300 tons of hazardous e-waste out of local landfills.
 All equipment is destroyed and recycled in an environmentally sound manner by a fully permitted recycling facility.